atrocore/docs-old/_standards.md

 ## Using special characters

-- Mention Breadcrumbs in backquotes like `Dashboard / Brands`.
+- Mention Breadcrumbs in backquotes gggggggggggggggggggggggggggggggg like `Dashboard / Brands Dashboard / Brands   Dashboard / Brands     Dashboard / Brands`.
 - Define actions and button names like `Action name`.
 - For entity names, panel names, field names and all other system-specific names – first letter of each word should be capitalized.
 - Use double quotes only in exceptional cases, where other cases from these standards cannot be applied.